grizzie17/Mower/README.md

 ### Commercial Scalability ###

 All of the data for a yard should be saved and loadable on demand.
-The `base-station` should be designed so it can be either permanently mounted or positioned accurately over a monument.
+The `yard-anchor` should be designed so it can be either permanently mounted or positioned accurately over a monument.
 These two features in addition to possible *swarming* and the optional *onboard gas generators* and larger mowing decks would allow commercial yard maintenance companies to use the cutter system to maintain numerous different yards.

-After the initial setup (and the positioning of a monument), a company should be able to come to the client's yard, position the `base-station` over the yard *monument*, load the client's yard data, select the cutting pattern and then start the `cutter` units.
+After the initial setup (and the positioning of a monument), a company should be able to come to the client's yard, position the `yard-anchor` over the yard *monument*, load the client's yard data, select the cutting pattern and then start the `cutter` units.
 While the `cutter`s are busy cutting the yard maintenance employees could do things like edging, trimming areas that are already known as beyond the capabilities of the `cutter`s.

 ## XXX Requirements ##